carreiracomti/my-first-api/README.md

 # my-first-api

-A .net core API with MySQL connection for study purposes
+A .net core API with MySQL connection for study purposes.

+This is a change!